FreeDSx/LDAP/docs/Server/Configuration.md

 * `getSaslIdentity(string $username, MechanismName $mechanism): ?SaslIdentity` — called for all SASL mechanisms (PLAIN, CRAM-MD5, DIGEST-MD5, SCRAM-*).
 Returns the stored password and resolved DN, or `null` to reject.

+Every mechanism except PLAIN uses the returned value as the shared secret, so a hash would become the password.
+The built-in authenticator returns `null` for those mechanisms when the stored value is hashed, and a custom one should do the same.

 The server resolves an authenticator in this order:

 1. An explicit instance set via `setPasswordAuthenticator()`